 Social entrepreneurship seeks to reconcile economic activity and social equity.
 The product of the labour movement in the 19th century and reinforced by the creation and development of the non-profit movement in Europe, the social economy is today a fully fledged mode of entrepreneurship.

-What is a social economy company?
+Testimony of a social economy company

 Are you a social company recognised by the Brussels-Capital Region?
 Then you can benefit from several advantages!